These simple, step-by-step instructions make it easy to create gorgeous IKEA Billy built-in bookshelves.

 Now you can add base molding along the bottom of the whole thing and crown molding along the top.

-At this point you are so, so close to finishing!
+At this point, you are so, so close to finishing!

 Caulk all of the seams.
 Caulking can be a major pain, but it really gives such a beautiful finished feel.
-Luckily, white caulk matches the white IKEA bookcases well enough, so it really doesn’t have to be painted over.

 Use a bit of wood filler to fill in any nail holes, sand them smooth, and paint everything your ‘IKEA white’ paint.